marsherino/flatbox-bugfromstreetsremix/README.md

 [INSERT COMPLETED PICTURE HERE]

-There are two versions of this Flatbox fork: one based on the architecture of the Flatbox rev4 (embedded RP2040 chip), and the other based on the Flatbox rev5 (Waveshare RP2040-Zero), both by jfedor2.
+There are two versions of this controller on this Flatbox fork: one based on the architecture of the Flatbox rev4 (embedded RP2040 chip), and the other based on the Flatbox rev5 (Waveshare RP2040-Zero), both by jfedor2.

 Please see the READMEs for each version for instructions on component purchasing and assembly.